MischaU8/yumyum/modelling/model-a-ring_vZxD9tB9OxQ.md

 Uploaded: 2023-05-21

-yum yum Floyd here with a quick look at modeling a simple ring in plasticity start by creating a sphere solid using the sphere tool create a curve that runs through the side of the sphere and
+yum yum Floyd here with a quick look at modeling a simple ring in Plasticity start by creating a sphere solid using the sphere tool create a curve that runs through the side of the sphere and